 To prevent this companies turn to the ESD label.
-These labels are specially designed to dissipate a charge over its surface, minimizing the charge created when the label is printed and then peeled from the liner and preventing a significant charge from building up on its surface after it has been applied.
+These labels are specially designed to dissipate a charge over its surface, minimizing the charge created when the label is printed and then peeled from the liner; preventing a significant charge from building up on its surface after it has been applied.
 Static charge cannot be prevented, but it can be controlled.
-Be sure to ask for “ESD Labels” when you have concerns about static damaging your electronic equipment ask The Label Experts to help you find the right ESD labels for you.
+If you have concerns about static damaging your electronic equipment ask The Label Experts to help you find the right ESD labels for you.